+Water/High-Purity Production

-Water/High-Purity Production CERTIFICATE PROFESSIONAL UPGRADE
+CERTIFICATE PROFESSIONAL UPGRADE

+A less-than-one-year program.
 The High Purity Water Production Certificate program provides classes and hands-on experience with advanced water treatment methods used in the high-tech industry.
-The Certificate program has been developed in cooperation with Intel Corporation.
+The certificate program has been developed in cooperation with Intel Corporation.

-Program math prerequisite, MTH-065 Algebra II, must be completed prior to fall term entry.
+Program prerequisite: MTH-065 Algebra II must be completed prior to fall term entry.